 Uniqueness and indications for use

 Chaga is a unique and amazing creation.
-From a small spore, the fungus grows to a large size and is saturated with useful substances from the birch on which it grows.
-The active components of this unique fungus, such as: zinc, potassium, iron, polysaccharides, etc., are necessary for the functioning of human organs, and if at least one of them is missing in the body, a disease begins.
-Chaga helps replenish these beneficial substances, which determines its use.
+From a small spore, the mushroom grows to large sizes and is saturated with useful substances coming from the birch tree on which it grows.
+The active components of this unique mushroom, such as zinc, potassium, iron, polysaccharides, etc., are necessary for the functioning of human organs, and if at least one of them is lacking in the body, the disease begins.
+Chaga helps replenish these beneficial substances, which is why it is used.

-Numerous useful properties determine the use of birch chaga for:
+Numerous beneficial properties determine the use of birch chaga for:

 • gastritis;